 I bet you didn’t know that there are numerous health benefits in everyday spices?
-Regrettably, many of us take for granted the many spices that are in our own cupboards.
+Regrettably, many of us take for granted the numerous spices that are in our own cupboards.
 Now I’m not talking about exotic herbs and spices from far way lands.
 There are many healing spices right at your fingertips.

 Spices for Health